Table of Contents:

 - If purchased, a breakdown of Inbound Email Security Stats over the past week (Legit, Spam, Virus, Phishing)

-We built out Secure Email API Analytics for the following reason:
+We built out Paubox Email API Analytics for the following reason:

-- Enterprise customers were in need of a robust reporting dashboard for our Secure Email API
+- Enterprise customers were in need of a robust reporting dashboard for our Paubox Email API

 - Dashboard reporting for the past day, week, and month